- Goddesses of Inspiration

 It was Plato, the famous philosopher who declared Sappho to be the Tenth Muse.
 That tells loads about his admiration of this woman.

 Sappho was a great poet.
 She wrote tons of love poems to honor both men and women.

 Her love poems became immensely popular.
 Sappho was quite famous.
 Statues representing Sappho have been discovered.
 Paintings of her have been found on pottery.

 Sappho did show a profound love for other women through her poetry.
-Later the word “lesbian” entered our vocabulary as a tribute to the island of Lesbos were Sappho freely expressed her love for other women.
+Later a word meaning a woman who loves another woman romantically entered our vocabulary.
+We suspect you know exactly what word we are referring to.
+This word is as a tribute to the island of Lesbos were Sappho freely expressed her love for other women.